MaximilianoRicoTabo/pmpro-keap/.github/CONTRIBUTING.md

 ## Making Changes

 * Fork the repository on GitHub
-* For bug fixes, checkout the DEV branch of the PMPro repository.
+* For bug fixes, checkout the DEV branch of the Paid Memberships Pro - Keap Integration repository.
 * For new features and enhancements, checkout the branch for the version the feature is milestoned for.
 * Make sure to pull in any "upstream" changes first.
 	* Use `git remote add upstream https://github.com/strangerstudios/pmpro-keap.git` to set the upstream repo